apovilauskas/EQUALIZER-java-game/README.md

 The Equalizer is a top-down action-puzzle game focused on evasion, timing, and level navigation.
 The player must avoid enemies, collect speed upgrades, and reach the goal diamond to complete each level.

+## How to start playing

+- Download 'Equalizer' folder ('MapMaker' too if youre planning on changing or adding new maps)
+- Open it in the Processing.org application
+- On Processing.org, install the 'Sound' library
+- Press PLAY

 ## Gameplay Overview

 - Top-down 2D camera with smooth scrolling